1Bugivugi/frontend-nanodegree-arcade-game/README.md

 ## Instructions

 This project is part of the Front End Web Developer course, provided by Udacity and Google.
-As FEND student, I've been provided with a starter project, the starter project had some HTML and CSS styling to display a static version of the Memory Game.
-My task was to make it interactive and responsive.

 ## Usage